 NYPGA Calls on State to Approve Finger Lakes Facility and Upgrade Our Propane Infrastructure

-On February 11th, the NYPGA held a press conference with Senate Energy Committee Chairman George Maziarz as well as regional and national industry leaders at the state Capitol in Albany to highlight the issue of inadequate storage and urge the State to approve the Finger Lakes LPG storage project.
+At the height of last year’s supply constraints, the NYPGA held a press conference at the State Capitol in Albany with Senate Energy Committee Chairman George Maziarz as well as regional and national industry leaders at to highlight the issue.
+A video from the event can be viewed below.

 Tell Gov. Cuomo, DEC Commissioner Joseph Martens, and your legislator to say “YES” to the Finger Lakes Storage Project!!I’m a New York Resident » I live outside New York »